-- Go to the Library homepage at https://library.leeds.ac.uk - Type Web of Science into the Library search box and click on search - From the results page, click on Web of Science - You may be asked to log in with your username and password (depending on where you are, eg offcampus).
+- Go to the Library homepage at http://library.leeds.ac.uk/. - Type Web of Science into the Library Catalogue search box and click on search. - From the results page, click on Web of Science. - Depending on where you are (e.g. off campus), you may be required to log in with your ISS username and password.